Mkirwa24/se-assignment-2-introduction-to-software-engineering-Mkirwa24/README.md

 Benefits of Modularity
 Improved Maintainability
-Isolation of Changes: Changes in one module do not affect others, making the system easier to maintain and update【Pressman, 2014】.
+Isolation of Changes: Changes in one module do not affect others, making the system easier to maintain and update(Pressman, 2014).
-Easier Debugging: Issues can be isolated to specific modules, simplifying debugging and troubleshooting【Sommerville, 2015】.
+Easier Debugging: Issues can be isolated to specific modules, simplifying debugging and troubleshooting(Sommerville, 2015).

 Enhanced Scalability
-Independent Development: Modules can be developed, tested, and deployed independently, facilitating parallel development and scaling efforts【Pressman, 2014】.
+Independent Development: Modules can be developed, tested, and deployed independently, facilitating parallel development and scaling efforts(Pressman, 2014).
-Reusable Components: Modules can be reused across different projects, reducing redundancy and improving efficiency【Sommerville, 2015】.
+Reusable Components: Modules can be reused across different projects, reducing redundancy and improving efficiency(Sommerville, 2015).

 Testing in Software Engineering
 Software Testing is the process of evaluating and verifying that a software application functions correctly